2103A51526/Smart-restaurant-System/README.md

 # I HAVE CONNECTED DATABASE THE NAME IS POSTGRESQL

-# To check my project click in this link  <href="https://2103a51526.github.io/Smart-restaurant-System/">
+#To check my project click in this link https://2103a51526.github.io/Smart-restaurant-System/